populist-vote/platform/README.md

 To run the migrations, **make sure you're on branch `main`** and set the `DATABASE_URL` to the URI found on our [Heroku datastore dashboard], under "View Credentials."
 Then run `sqlx migrate run` from your local machine.
 This is a temporary solution until we figure out how to automatically run the migrations on each deploy.

 Deploys to production happen manually via the Heroku dashboard.
 Press the "Promote to Production" button on the staging app in the [pipeline view].
+You can access logs to the production server by running `heroku logs --tail -a populist-api-production`

 [rust installed]: https://www.rust-lang.org/tools/install
 [sqlx-cli]: https://crates.io/crates/sqlx-cli